thebkv/bkv/ruth01.md

 ### 3. Cleaving → New Belonging

-Ruth **cleaves** to Naomi.

-The verb *dabaq* belongs to a larger biblical vocabulary of deep attachment.

-Genesis 2:24:

-> “cleave unto his wife”

-Deuteronomy 10:20:

-> “to him shalt thou cleave”

-Ruth's use is relationally concrete while participating naturally in that larger architecture.

-Her new belonging begins through attachment before possession.

-**Confidence: ESTABLISHED**

----

-### 4. Stranger → Covenant People

-Ruth begins as:
+Ruth 1:14 says:

-> “Ruth the Moabitess.”
+> “Ruth clave unto her.”

-Her declaration establishes a new allegiance:
+The Hebrew *dabaq* also appears in Genesis 2:24 for a man cleaving to his wife and in Deuteronomy for cleaving to the LORD.

+Ruth's immediate attachment is to Naomi, but her following declaration expands that attachment into people and God:

 > “thy people shall be my people, and thy God my God.”

-The rest of the book will test and embody that declaration.

-She will enter the field under Israel's law.

-She will come under the protection of Boaz.

-She will seek redemption.

-She will enter the house.

-She will enter the genealogy.

-Ruth 1 is the threshold.

 **Confidence: ESTABLISHED**

 ---

+### 4. Return Before Restoration

+Naomi reaches Bethlehem while still calling herself Mara and empty.

+This establishes a distinction that recurs elsewhere in Scripture.
+A boundary can be crossed before the interior transformation associated with that crossing is complete.

+Israel leaves Egypt before the wilderness reveals what remains within the people.

+Jonah returns to his commission before Chapter 4 exposes what remains unresolved in him.

+Naomi returns to Bethlehem before she can recognize the restoration already beginning around her.

+The narratives are different, but the functional correspondence is strong.

+**Confidence: STRONG RECONSTRUCTION**

+---

-### 5. Fullness → Emptiness → Restoration
+### 5. Fullness → Emptiness → Restored Life

-Naomi herself establishes the first two terms:
+Naomi supplies the first two stages herself:

 > “I went out full”